tinacms/tinacms/packages/react-tinacms-inline/README.md

 }
 ```

-**Configuring the drag and drop Container**
+**Configuring the Container**

-`InlineBlocks` wraps your blocks with a `<div>` element that informs the drag and drop functionality of what can be dragged and dropped.
+`InlineBlocks` wraps your blocks with a `<div>` element by default.
 This can be an issue if your styles require direct inheritance, such as a flexbox grid:

 ```html
 <div class="row">